-SharePoint One-Time Passcode (SPO OTP) authentication will retire by August 2026, transitioning external sharing and authentication in OneDrive and SharePoint to Microsoft Entra B2B guest accounts.
-This change enhances security, governance, and conditional access, requiring guest accounts for external user access after July 2026.
+SharePoint One-Time Passcode (SPO OTP) authentication will retire by August 31, 2026, transitioning external sharing and authentication in OneDrive and SharePoint to Microsoft Entra B2B starting May 2026.
+External users must have Entra B2B guest accounts for access, enabling consistent governance and Conditional Access across Microsoft 365.

 Introduction